mikeperry-tor/vanguards/README_SECURITY.md

 live, even in the event of said blocks, which goes a long way against confirmation attacks.

-The third vector can also be mitigated by [monitoring your service closely](#monitor-your-service) for connectivity loss can also help you detect attempts by the adversary to **confirm** your service location.
+The third vector of capability #4 can also be mitigated by [monitoring your service closely](#monitor-your-service) for connectivity loss can also help you detect attempts by the adversary to **confirm** your service location.
 The vanguards addon will emit NOTICE and WARN messages related to connectivity loss, and